mggg/mggg.github.io/_posts/2019-09-17-precinct-shapefiles.md

 ---

 In most cases, the finest level of geography election results are reported at is the precinct.
-However, the frequency with which precincts change the absence in many state of strong data transparency laws can prove to be a significant barrier in compiling election data for redistricting research.
-Hosted on the GitHub organization [mggg-states](https://github.com/mggg-states) are the precinct-level election geodata MGGG has complied for its research and for the open-source web app Districtr.
+However, the frequency with which precincts change and the absence in many states of strong data transparency laws can prove to be a significant barrier in compiling election data for redistricting research.
+Hosted on the GitHub organization mggg-states are the precinct-level election geodata MGGG has compiled for its research and for the open-source web app Districtr.